Malaal (film): Plot

 While they are walking away, Astha realizes she forgot the keys to her friend's house, and starts walking back as she tells Shiva to wait, when she is suddenly hit by a truck.
 He tries to save her, but is hit by a car.
-News reaches both families, and Shiva survives, but upon recovery, he is shocked beyond words to find Astha dead, and his guilt of not having to spend the last moments peacefully with her gets the better of him and makes him mentally unstable.
-Meanwhile, Rajni visits Shiva's house and leaves him Astha's diary, in which she wrote about the love she had for him.
-Emotionally shattered, Shiva closes the diary, and the scene shifts to present day, where he has just finished reading the diary again, having become a successful trader, and imagines Astha standing by his side, even as he imagines talking to her, being mentally unstable till date.
+News reaches both families, and Shiva survives, but upon recovery, he is shocked beyond words to find Astha dead, and his guilt of not having to spend the last moments peacefully with her gets the better of him and he is depressed for awhile.
+Meanwhile, Rajni visits Shiva's house and leaves him Astha's diary, in which she wrote how much she loved him over and over again.
+Shiva is able to break free from his grief and move on.
+The scene shifts to present day, where he has just finished reading the diary again, having become a successful trader, and imagines Astha standing by his side, proud of him.
+She asks him why isn't he married.
+He responds that she should marry him.
+She smiles and the movie ends.